 ITIL® is the most widely accepted approach to IT service management and the de facto standard for operating computer centres in the industrial sector.
 ITIL provides a cohesive set of best practices, drawn from the public and private sectors internationally.

 EGI.eu members received ITIL overview training in September 2011.
 ITIL was seen to be of benefit to the office environment and more broadly to EGI.
 As a result, the MoU and SLA documents at EGI are being compared to ITIL templates in order to assist in standardising approaches to our formal collaborations with resource providers, projects and virtual research communities.
+ITIL procedures have also been added to EGI.eu processes in the areas of operations, policy and software delivery.

-D4.3 EGI Operations Architecture: Grid Service Management Best Practices defines the EGI operations service asset and the related providers and users and also describes the current operations service management best-practices.
-Their level of conformance to the ITIL stages and processes for IT Service Management, and the existing gaps are analysed in the document.
+D4.3 EGI Operations Architecture: Grid Service Management Best Practices [R9] defines the EGI operations service asset and the related providers and users and also describes the current operations service management best-practices.
+Following on from the ITIL training, their level of conformance to the ITIL stages and processes for IT Service Management, and the existing gaps are analysed in the document.
+The ITIL conformance analysis conducted shows that the set of existing EGI operational processes covers the great majority of the ITIL best practices.
+The most problematic areas identified concern demand management and capacity management and allocation.
+While processes exist at a Resource Centre level, EGI as a community is currently missing these processes across multiple providers.
+These capacity planning and demand planning processes are needed for the effective support of international user communities who do not integrate their own community‟s resources into EGI.
+A related process that also needs improvement is the enabling of VO-level access to resources across multiple administration domains (VO access management).
+It is currently managed and controlled manually, requiring negotiation and agreement with the Resource Centres, and this can introduce delays after a new VO is created when access is highly distributed.

 EGI is also working within the FedSM project, a follow on project to the gSLM project.
 FedSM aims to set up a professional training and certification program for staff involved in the management and delivery of services in Federated e-Infrastructures.
 This program aims to be role-based and cover important aspects and contents from existing trainings in the area of ITIL, ISO/IEC 20000, Security Management (ISO/IEC 27000) and IT Governance (COBIT).
 The consortium will aim to find out (driven by actual requirements) which service management-related training is most important and valuable for people involved in managing Federated e-Infrastructures.